-The script on the envelope was large with swooping letters, a style straight out of an Elizabethian novel.
+It was heavier than it should be.
+I tilted the envelope to one side, then the other, and watched a heavy object slide from one corner to another under the paper.
+The script on the envelope was large with swooping letters, a style straight out of an Elizabethan novel.
 I had seen similar handwriting in extremely old original manuscripts and correspondence in my work.
-Seeing it on what looked to be a fairly modern envelope with my own name on it was disconcerting to say the least.
-I decided it might be best to take special care with this particular piece of post and went inside the house for a better look.
+Dotted here and there where spots of ink, as if written from a leaky fountain pen or quill.
+The letter was out of its time there on my deck, a misplaced message from the past.
+I decided it might be best to take special care with this particular piece of post and went inside for a better look.

 In my study, I stared at the back of the envelope.
 “To be mailed January 2026 only” was written in large bold letters.
 I picked up my pearl-handled letter opener, a gift from my father many years ago, and carefully slid the tip under the edge of the flap, slowly slicing open the top fold.
-As I pulled the stiff papyrus from its jacket, something heavy fell to my desk with a loud clink.
-A small, old-fashioned, and somewhat odd-loooking, key lay before me.
-I opened the letter with increasing curiousity.
+As I pulled the stiff papyrus from its jacket, the heavy object that was inside fell to my desk with a loud clink.
+A small, old-fashioned, and somewhat odd-looking, key lay before me.
+I opened the letter with increasing curiosity.
 The words inside did not give me the insight I was seeking.
 In the same calligraphy as on the cover I read:

 August 16, 1943